SecurityNik/pktIntel/README.md

 # Commands
 ## --ip
-Does IP threat Intelligence.
+- Does IP threat Intelligence.
-This is a very effective mechanism
+- This is a very effective mechanism.
+Focuses solely on IP field.
+- More specifically, we look for traffic where the TCP Syn flag is set. the hope is we are looking for traffic in which the client is about to start communication.

 ## --domain
-Does domain name threat intelligence
+- Does domain name threat intelligence.
-Still very effective.
+- Still very effective.
 However, with DNS over HTTPS and DNS over TLS, this may become less effective over time.
+- Focuses on teh DNS query name.
+- Also focuses on TLS client Hello Handshake record, extracting the Server Name Indication value (SNI)

 ## --url
-Does URL threat intelligence against the packet data Most effective for HTTP traffic or decrypts HTTPS traffic.
+- Does URL threat intelligence against the packet data
+- Most effective for HTTP traffic or decrypted HTTPS traffic.
-With the world moving to more and more encryption, this is the least effective of the 3.
+- With the world moving to more and more encryption, this is the least effective of the 3.
-There are ways to decrypt the traffic so all is not lost
+- There are ways to decrypt the traffic so all is not lost

 Have Fun
 Nik Alleyne